Header Image: The 3 Sisters

 Meda

-Meda lived with Betty in later years and died aged 102 in 1995, outliving Gwen, her youngest daughter.
+Meda lived with Betty in later years and died aged 102 in 1995, outliving Gwen, her youngest daughter, who died from cancer in 1990.

 Final Words